Ahobilam - The Adventurous Pilgrimage in Kurnool, Andhra Pradesh

 Soon we were at the foot of the hill which we had to ascend.
 Shri Jwala Narasimha Swamy temple was the final destination.
 Initially, there are around 50 concrete steps and after climbing them we were in front of the Ahobilam Narasimha Swami temple.
 It is from here, the Ahobilam trek starts!
 The pathway onto the left side of this temple leads us to the Jwala Narasimha Swamy temple which is located somewhere on top of the hill.
 The path is rugged and cuts across various streams that are formed by the River Bhavanasini.
 When the river is in full flow the water gushes down from these hills forming various picturesque waterfalls.

 Near the Jwala Narasimha Swami temple which is located at the end of the cliff, I saw few people climbing up a steep hill that leads to Ugrastambha.
 According to legends Lord Narasimha had appeared from this pillar to protect Prahalada from the demon king Hiranyakasipu.
-This is the main attraction of Ahobilam and a must try for all the adventure lovers.
-The trek to this Ugrastamba is through a narrow path which is full of small rocks and very slippery which makes the climb tough.
+This is the main attraction of Ahobilam and a must-try for all the adventure lovers.
+The trek to this Ugrastamba is through a narrow path that is full of small rocks and very slippery which makes the climb tough.
 The descend is also equally tough!

 Further trek from the main trail leads us to a narrow path carved along the mountain with a waterfall gushing down from the top of it.
 Shri Jwala Narasimha Swami temple is located at the end of this path.
 This is a cave temple and a small pool of water called 'Raktha kundam" is located onto the left side of the temple.
 The legend is that Lord Narasimha had washed off the blood from his hands with the water in this pool after killing Hiranyakasipu.
 After the darshan, I started back and this time I took the other route which is along the valley side.
 This trail is a narrow one along the mountains and the other side is the valley!